 Tip: If the stew gets too thick, you can add more beef broth.
 Remove the bay leaves and sprinkle fresh parsley on top before serving.

-How to thicken your beef stew
+How to thicken your beef stew without carbs

-The trick to making a keto-friendly beef stew is to make sure it comes out thick like a stew and not watery like a soup!
+The trick to making a keto-friendly beef stew is to ensure it comes out thick like a stew and not watery like a soup!
 And when it comes to keto sauces, finding a low-carb thickener is the challenge.
 In this recipe, I boiled the stew to reduce the liquid, which also helped intensify the soup’s flavors, then I added the Xanthum Gum as the last step.
 You can find complete directions in the recipe card at the bottom of this post.

 Beef stew seasoning